The Mark of Zorro chapter 12 A Visit

 “Then it is settled!” declared.
 “I shall see my superintendent and give him instructions.”

 He hurried into the patio and rang the big bell for the superintendent, being well pleased.
-For when the Lolita saw the rich furnishings in the house of Vega, she might the more readily accept Don Diego as a husband, he thought.
+For when the Lolita saw the rich furnishings in the house of Don Diego Vega, she might the more readily accept Don Diego as a husband, he thought.
 When she saw the silks and satins, the elegant tapestries, the furniture inlaid with gold and studded with precious stones, when she realized that she could be mistress of this and much more besides— flattered himself that he knew the feminine heart.

 Soon after the siesta hour, a carreta was brought before the door, drawn by mules and driven by a native.
 Doña Catalina and Lolita got into it, and bestrode his best horse and rode at its side.
 And so they went down the trail to the highway, and down the highway toward Reina de Los Angeles.